PhD in English

 After students come off departmental funding, they are eligible to apply for a limited number of fellowships offered each year by the Graduate School.
-These include the Advanced Doctoral Fellowships, the Schmitt Dissertation Fellowships, and the Pre-Doctoral Teaching Scholars Awards.
+These include the Advanced Doctoral Fellowships, the Schmitt Dissertation Fellowships, and the >Pre-Doctoral Teaching Scholars Awards.
 These fellowships are competitive and may be held for only one year.
-For more information on these awards, please visit the Graduate School web page at:
+For more information on these awards, please visit the Graduate School Financial Assistance and Funding webpage.

 - An area of critical theory

 - An area of composition and rhetorical theory

 - The literature of an historical period and/or genre, which may be additionally be focused on a particular subgroup